 A Certified Practicing Accountant has also completed both a bachelor’s degree and post-graduate study in accountancy.
 Similarly to CA members, they must complete 3 years of practical experience, whilst working closely with an approved mentor in order to develop their high level skills in accountancy.
 CPA members are also skilled in a wide variety of areas of accounting.

 As the title clearly suggests, a tax accountant has specialised skills in the area of tax.
 If you struggle with the intricate world of tax, do not mess around trying to bash your way through it, a tax accountant is your guy.

 A management accountant evaluates valuable accounting information for use in decision making and planning of a business.
 This includes the management of company funds, cost analysis and stock keeping.
 Think about whether you need help with your business management, they are normally used by businesses that are medium to large in size.

 In trouble with the law due to missing funds or discrepancies in your accounting?
 A forensic accountant is who you need.
 They work with individuals and companies that have allegedly committed crimes regarding their books, including tax evasion, fraud and embezzlement.

 Once you have recorded all of your financial transactions, a financial accountant comes along to translate this information into financial reports.
-They will then analyse the reports in order to provide you with advice regarding the financial planning of your business.
+They will then analyze the reports in order to provide you with advice regarding the financial planning of your business.
 External parties can also use these reports in order to assess the value of your business.

-A consultant helps you to make sense of your accounting information.
+A tax consultant helps you to make sense of your accounting information.
 They are used for the management of various aspects of your business.
-By analysing your financial reports they can determine the profitability of your business, where your business is making and losing its money, help to generate forecasts, restructure your business, and more.
+By analyzing your financial reports they can determine the profitability of your business, where your business is making and losing its money, help to generate forecasts, restructure your business, and more.
 Pretty useful right?